 I personally really enjoyed the ramen.
 The broth was on the thicker side, it had an extremely rich flavor that coats each part of the noodle.
-I really liked the kick that came from the spicy broth itself, there almost like a hidden punch with each bite that you take.
+I really liked the kick that came from the spicy broth itself, there is almost like a hidden punch with each bite that you take.
 The variety of toppings that they had not only added onto the aesthetic but the taste itself.
 The bass and the shrimp complimented each other extremely well.
-The overall balance of this bowl was amazing, just enough broth, topping, and noodle the entire time.
+The overall balance of this bowl was amazing, with just enough broth, topping, and noodles the entire time.

 Prime Chirasi Bot

 This was a mixture of different types of fish that includes Big Glory Bay King Salmon and 3 types of daily primate market sashimi over sushi rice.
-It also came with a side of avocado, cucumber, sunomono pickles, sesame, and 144 degree egg.
+It also came with a side of avocado, cucumber, sunomono pickles, sesame, and 144-degree egg.

-Although, I am not a seafood connoisseur by any means, I can say wholeheartedly that this was the softest and most supple fish that has ever entered my mouth.
+Although I am not a seafood connoisseur by any means, I can say wholeheartedly that this was the softest and most supple fish that has ever entered my mouth.
 I remember that as we were eating, we were quite literally trying to eat it as slow as possible to savor the flavors.
 Each piece of the fish just melts into your mouth.

 This is a Wagyu flank steak, with shishito peppers, crisp fingerling potatoes, red onions, Nikkei chimichurri, and ponzu verde.